 All these tests are available in the software resources.

-Figure \ref{fig: ART - Histogram X} showed the raw histogram of the score in the ART application; in Figure \ref{fig.hiv5} we zoom in, showing the histogram only for the region $[345,355]$.
+Figure \ref{fig: ART - Histogram X} showed the raw histogram of the score in the ART application; in Figure \ref{fig.hiv5}, we zoom in, showing the histogram only for the region $[345,355]$.
 Informally, there appear to be no obvious signs of bunching near the $350$ cutoff.
-Indeed, we do not reject the hypothesis of a change in density near the cutoff using the binomial test in the window $[349,350]$ (p-value $=0.2026$).
+Formally, we do not reject the hypothesis of a change in density near the cutoff using the binomial test in the window $[349,350]$ (p-value $=0.2026$).
 We also implement the density test based on local polynomials, which we illustrate in Figure \ref{fig.hiv.dens}.
 We fail to reject the null hypothesis that, at the cutoff, the limit of the score density from above the cutoff is the same as the limit from below ($p = 0.1858$).
 (For implementation, we used the \texttt{rddensity} and the \texttt{rdlocrand} software packages.)
 Overall, we find no evidence that the density of the score changes abruptly at or near the $350$ cutoff and thus we see no evidence of intentional manipulation of the score.